ai-mindset/ai-mindset.github.io/_posts/2024-12-07-TIL-llm-quantisation.md

 - The _S/_M/_L variants let the user fine-tune the quality-size tradeoff by adjusting precision where it matters most

 Before downloading a quantized model, check the system's available RAM and choose a format that leaves enough memory for comfortable operation.
 For most users with modern GPUs, Q4_K variants will provide the best experience.

+---
+[^1]: In [llama.cpp](https://github.com/ggerganov/llama.cpp/tree/master/examples/convert-llama2c-to-ggml/convert-llama2c-to-ggml.cpp), `attention.wv` refers to a tensor that holds the weights for the value vectors in the self-attention mechanism of the model.
+This tensor is crucial for determining how much focus the model places on different parts of the input when generating responses.
+[^2]: `attention.wo` refers to the weight matrix used in the output layer of the attention mechanism within a transformer model.
+It plays a crucial role in transforming the attention output into the final representation that is used for generating predictions.
+[^3]: `feed_forward.w1` projects input to a higher-dimensional space, enabling the capture of complex features. `feed_forward.w2` projects transformed input back to the original dimension with a non-linear activation function, whereas `feed_forward.w3` applies an additional transformation to enhance the learning of complex patterns.
+These matrices collectively enable the feed-forward network to transform and learn from the input effectively, contributing to the overall performance of the transformer model.